-Activities to enhance our compliance with the Act commenced in 2016 and have continued through 2017 and 2018.
+Activities to enhance our compliance with the Act commenced in 2016 and have continued.
 To date the following steps have been taken:

-- An annual risk assessment of our supply chain based on geography, products supplied and ownership, has been carried out, the outcome of which was deemed to be satisfactory. - We have received written confirmation from all of our suppliers affirming their compliance with the act. - A member of the Purchasing Team, who has undertaken qualifications accredited by the Chartered Institute of Purchasing and Supply, has carried out further internal training on Modern Slavery for the relevant staff. - As part of our regular supplier visit programme, staff have conducted open eye audits of Tier 1 supplier factories to monitor compliance with KUK expectations and legal requirements, and no issues have been identified. - All on-site contractors have submitted statements to confirm that they operate in compliance with the Modern Slavery Act, and where they have in place their own Modern Slavery Statement, a copy has been provided.
+- A risk assessment of our supply chain based on PESTLE analysis, products supplied and ownership, has been carried out on an annual basis, the outcome of which was deemed to be satisfactory. - We have received written confirmation from all of our suppliers affirming their compliance with the act. - A member of the Purchasing Team, who has undertaken qualifications accredited by the Chartered Institute of Purchasing and Supply, has carried out further internal training on Modern Slavery for the relevant staff. - Ongoing, regular visits to our suppliers to monitor compliance with KUK expectations and legal requirements.
+To date no issues have been identified - All on-site contractors have submitted statements to confirm that they operate in compliance with the Modern Slavery Act, and where they have in place their own Modern Slavery Statement, a copy has been provided.